cloud-foundations-on-aws/cloud-foundations-templates/logging/centralized-logging-kms-key-cloudtrail/tf-centralized-logging-kms-key-cloudtrail/README.md

 Deploy this KMS Key Template to your Security Tooling account.

-**Note: THIS SHOULD BE DEPLOYED USING CREDENTIALS FOR THE TOP LEVEL ACCOUNT.
-THIS DIRECTORY USES A SECOND PROVIDER TO DEPLOY INTO THE SECURITY/ADUIT ACCOUNT**
+> **Note:** THIS SHOULD BE DEPLOYED USING CREDENTIALS THAT ARE IN THE AWS MANAGEMENT ACCOUNT.
+THIS DIRECTORY USES A SECOND PROVIDER TO DEPLOY INTO THE SECURITY/ADUIT ACCOUNT

 ### Terraform Parameters